‘Without your help, I never would have been able to see a light at the end of this very long tunnel.’

 His medical story: Rob has been in and out of the hospital since October after minor intestinal pain turned into a near-total failure of his digestive system and several surrounding organs.
 He was ultimately diagnosed with Choledocholithiasis, Gastroesophageal Reflux Disease and gallstones.
 Surgery to insert stents restored normal blood flow between his liver, pancreas, lower intestine and pancreas and Rob was able to briefly return to his full-time job at a local deli.
 But there have been subsequent complications, including a blood clot in his liver, necessitating several more hospital visits since (including right now).
 Medicaid has picked up most of his medical costs, but he has missed many weeks of work and has had little chance to keep up on living expenses.

-How we are helping: After Rob’s initial two-week hospital stay, The Denver Actors Fund board voted to cover Rob’s essential October living expenses, or $1,023.
-His case remains open and will consider additional compensation for November and December once he has a handle on the full extent of his present financial need.
+How initially helped: After Rob’s first two-week hospital stay, The Denver Actors Fund board voted to cover Rob’s essential October living expenses, or $1,023.

 How you can help us help Rob more: If you would like to direct a specific donation to help Rob pay down present and upcoming living expenses that continue to accrue while he is unable to work, simply mail checks in any amount made out to Denver Actors Fund (with Rob Riney’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation for Rob Riney.
 (He will receive 100 percent of your donation.)
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.